markusvoelter/ProgrammingBasics/doc/chapter08_instantiation/index.md

 we can literally use them in identical ways:

 ![](Lambdas/doWithLists2.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A3a1c0b08-ecea-441c-a1ee-79d5b39fbb64%28chapter08_instantiation%29%2F731163822148721273)

 Well, not _quite_ identical.
 In the native case we explicitly execute the `thisAddsFive` function value with the `it` that represents the list's element we currently iterate over.
+In the case that uses our own `map` extension function we just pass a function value.
 Can we simplify this?

 ![](Lambdas/doWithLists3.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A3a1c0b08-ecea-441c-a1ee-79d5b39fbb64%28chapter08_instantiation%29%2F731163822148834265)

 Indeed we can.
-So what do these higher-order functions, natively built in (like `map`, `where`, etc.) or built by us?
-They expect function types, i.e., functions that take and produce particularly-typed values.
+So what do these higher-order functions, natively built in (like `map`, `where`, etc.) or built by us exactly do?
+How do they work?
+They expect function values, i.e., values of type function type, as arguments.
 So going back to our own higher-order function ...

 ![](Lambdas/doWithListsRepeated.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A3a1c0b08-ecea-441c-a1ee-79d5b39fbb64%28chapter08_instantiation%29%2F731163822149617043)